Tejees/dp-300-database-administrator/Instructions/Labs/LabIntroV2.md

  ## Lab Guide Zoom In/Zoom Out

-To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the **A↕** icon located next to the timer in the lab environment.

 ![ZoominZoomout](../images/255.png)